adnguyen/Notebooks_and_Protocols/2018_notebook.md

 3. **Thermal niche paper**:
 	* **Sent to lacy**; tweaked abstract and figures

-4. Hsp rxn norm paper:
+4. **Hsp rxn norm paper**:
 	* NJGotelli- wants to get rid of pca analysis and just show the correlation matrix + a multiple linear regression
+		* multiple linear regression diff than single regressions ; asking for NJG for response on how to proceed

 5. Proteome stability project:
 	* Wai to HPLC fractionate